malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 for pressures of 1.00 (a) and 13.50 (b).
 A melting rate of \num{3e-7} is less than a single layer of crystal over the course of the simulation.
+The estimate of the error taken from the standard deviation of 5 simulation repetitions is used to draw the error bars.

 :::